×

 Improved customer experience

 With 5G, you’ll be able to exceed customer expectations.
 It ensures glitch-free video and voice calling for customer support and supports virtual reality (VR) and augmented reality (AR), enabling you to offer immersive experiences.
-This has applications for e-commerce, in-store retail, marketing, and enhanced training for your customer-facing teams.
+This has applications for ecommerce, in-store retail, marketing, and enhanced training for your customer-facing teams.

 Future-proofing